PenguineDavid/Kith/README.md

 ### functions

-you define a filction like this
+you define a function like this

 func name(args) {